STEdyd666/beershop/README.md

 # Beershop

-This project is a proof of concept of an API designed to handle orders, focused on keeping consistency of stock levels of the warehouse.
+This project is a proof of concept of an API designed to handle orders, focused on keeping consistency of stock levels in the warehouse.

 The dataset is a list of 200 beers, which includes details about name, style, description and can be found [here](https://www.kaggle.com/datasets/ruthgn/beer-profile-and-ratings-data-set) (the dataset has been reduced from 3197 to 200 for sake of simplicity, and the reduced version can be found in folder `example`).